-This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
-Aggregate annual personlevel information on expenditures for other medical equipment is provided on the MEPS 2001 Full Year Consolidated Data File where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of outpatient visits.
+Aggregate annual person-level information on the use of outpatient departments and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.